The Vector Heat Method: Acknowledgements

 \section{Acknowledgements}

 Thanks to Jooyoung Hahn for early discussions about signed distance computation, and Jim McCann for project feedback.
-This work was supported by NSF Award 1717320, an NSF Graduate Research Fellowship, and gifts from Autodesk, Adobe, and Facebook.
+This work was supported by a Packard Fellowship, NSF Award 1717320, an NSF Graduate Research Fellowship, and gifts from Autodesk, Adobe, and Facebook.